hallorant/bigmit/README.md

   This was fun meeting the creators of the Model 1 TRS-80.
 My exibit had an original Model 1 4K level 1 system and a hot rod Model 1 with tons of modifications that Steve Leininger enjoyed seeing.
 I did a tech talk on using a Logic Analyzer.

+* [Tandy Assembly 2025 CP/M on the TRS-80](./ta25demo) &ndash; I did a nice
+  table showing CP/M on various z80 TRS-80 machines and did a tech talk.

+* [Tandy Assembly 2026 Getting Started with Color Computer (6809) Assembly Language](./ta26demo) &ndash; I did a table showing off assembly development including a terminal connected to an OS-9 CoCo.
+This was an all CoCo year for me.